Moduli of real pointed quartic curves: Reflection groups and real tori

-This allows us to use the classification of normalisers of parabolic subgroups of reflection groups by Howlett \cite{Howlett}.
-Note that a lot of the results of this section also appear in \cite{Looijenga}.
+Using this result we can use the classification of normalizers of parabolic subgroups of reflection groups by Howlett \cite{Howlett}.
+We want to mention here that a lot of the results of this section also appear in \cite{Looijenga}.
 Let $u=w_I$ and decompose $V$ into $\pm 1$-eigenspaces for $u$: $V=V_u^+ + V_u^-$ where $V_u^-=V_I$.
-This defines two orthogonal root systems and corresponding Coxeter groups:
+This defines two orthogonal root systems and corresponding Coxeter groups

 Observe that $W_u^-=W_I$ and that the eigenspace $V_u^-$ is spanned by the roots of $R_u^-$.
-The group $W_u=W_u^-\times W_u^+$ is generated by all reflections that commute with $u$ and is contained in the centraliser $C_W(u)$ of $u$.
-This centraliser also contains a non-reflection part $G_u$ which now describe.
-Consider the elements
+The group $W_u=W_u^-\times W_u^+$ is generated by all reflections that commute with $u$ and is contained in the centralizer $C_W(u)$ of $u$.
+This centralizer also contains a non-reflection part $G_u$ which now describe.
+Consider the two Weyl elements

-where the sum runs over all positive roots of $R_u^\pm$.
+where the sum runs over all positive roots of $R_u^\pm$, which we denote by $R_u^\pm(+)$.
 The set

 is a root system which can be written as an orthogonal disjoint union of subroot systems $R_u^c=R_1\cup R_2$.
 These factors are isomorphic root systems and are exchanged by the involution $u$.
 The Weyl group $W(R_u^c)$ is a product